-The FDCA defines cosmetics by their intended use, as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body . . . for cleansing, beautifying, promoting attractiveness, or altering the appearance."
-Among the products included in this definition are skin moisturizers, perfumes, lipsticks, fingemail polishes, eye and facial makeup preparations, shampoos, permanent waves, hair colors, toothpastes and deodorants, as well as any material intended for use as a component of a cosmetic product.
+The FDCA defines cosmetics by their intended use, as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body...for cleansing, beautifying, promoting attractiveness, or altering the appearance."
+Among the products included in this definition are skin moisturizers, perfumes, lipsticks, fingernail polishes, eye and facial makeup preparations, shampoos, permanent waves, hair colors, toothpastes and deodorants, as well as any material intended for use as a component of a cosmetic product.
 A product may be considered a drug if it is intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease, or is intended to affect the structure or any function of the body ("structure/function claims").
 A product's intended use can be inferred from marketing or product claims and regulators may consider the marketing claims of our sales force.
-Structure/function claims are generally prohibited for cosmetic products.
+Structure/function claims are generally prohibited for cosmetic products as are disease prevention and treatment claims.
+The FDA prohibits certain ingredients from being included in cosmetic products.
 It is possible that cosmetic product ingredients now commonly in use that are derived from nanotechnology may be restricted or prohibited in the future.

 In 2012, the FDA issued warning letters to several cosmetic companies alleging improper structure/function claims regarding their cosmetic products, including, for example, product claims regarding gene activity, cellular rejuvenation, and rebuilding collagen.
-Cosmetic companies confront difficulty in determining whether a claim would be considered by the FDA to be an improper structure/function claim.
+Cosmetic companies confront difficulty in determining whether a claim would be considered by the FDA to be an improper structure/ function claim.
 Given this difficulty, and our research and product development focus on the sources of aging and the influence of certain ingredients on gene expression, there is a risk that we could receive a warning letter, be required to modify our product claims or take other actions to satisfy the FDA if the FDA determines any of our marketing materials contain improper structure/function claims for our cosmetic products.
 In addition, plaintiffs' lawyers have filed class action lawsuits against some of our competitors after our competitors received these FDA warning letters.
 There can be no assurance that we will not be subject to governmental actions or lawsuits, which could harm our business.

 The other markets in which we operate have similar regulations.
 In Mainland China, personal care products are placed into one of two categories, "general" and "drug."
 Products in both categories require submission of formulas and other information with the health authorities, and drug products require human clinical studies.
 The product registration process in Mainland China is unpredictable and generally takes from nine to 18 months to complete.
 However, in some cases, product registration in Mainland China has taken several years.
 In Japan, the Ministry of Health, Labour and Welfare regulates the sale and distribution of cosmetics and requires us to have an import business license and to register each personal care product imported into Japan.
-In Taiwan, all "medicated" cosmetic products require registration in the EU Cosmetics Directive, which requires a uniform application for foreign companies making personal care product sales.
+In Taiwan, all "medicated" cosmetic products require registration.
+The sale of cosmetic products is regulated in the European Union (the "EU") under the EU Cosmetics Directive, which requires a uniform application for foreign companies making personal care product sales.
 Similar regulations in any of our markets may limit our ability to import products and may delay product launches while the registration and approval process is pending.